 - Integration with other projects

 Moby is community-run and features open governance inspired by the Fedora project.
-It also plays well with existing projects.
+It plays well with existing projects.
 Most importantly, from a user perspective, Docker will better leverage the ecosystem to facilitate faster innovation.
-It’s also ideal for system builders because it allows innovation without being tied to Docker.
+It’s ideal for system builders for its innovation prospects outside of Docker.

 One of the most interesting components of the Moby portion of DockerCon was learning about how it’s capable of transforming multi-month R&D projects into weekend projects.
 Examples include: locked-down Linux with remote attestation, custom CI/CD stack, custom CI/CD stack + Debian + Terraform, RedisOS and Kubernetes Cluster on Mac.

-Overall, we’re happy to report that this year’s DockerCon was a resounding success and we’re super excited (as we’re sure you are) to experience many of the changes and improvements firsthand.
+We’re happy to report that this year’s DockerCon was a resounding success.
+We’re super excited (like you) to experience many of the changes and improvements firsthand.

 Caylent is a cloud-agnostic Container Management Platform that acts as a fully managed Docker Swarm solution and has lots of great features like one-click deployments, continuous delivery, user access management, and more.